rnbochsr/NahamConCTF2021/README.md

 ### Bionic
 Author: @JohnHammond#6971
 Thank you for taking on The Mission.
 You can begin by exploring the CONSTELLATIONS public website, constellations.page.
 CONSTELLATIONS has "tried" to reduce their attack surface by offering just a static website.
 But you might find some low-hanging fruit to get you started.
 You should find the flag for this challenge ON THIS constellations.page website.
 With the flag of this challenge, you should also find a new URL that will assist in the next challenge.
 After solving this challenge, you may need to refresh the page to see the newly unlocked challenges.

-Searched the page source and found nothing.
+Searched the page's source and found nothing.
 Didn't see and hidden links or images on the page.